SekerDAO/Usul/README.md

 /// @dev Enables a voting strategy that can vote on proposals
 /// @param strategy Address of the strategy to be enabled
-/// @notice This can only be called by the owner seeleModuleenableStrategy(address strategy)
+/// @notice This can only be called by the owner UsulModuleenableStrategy(address strategy)

 /// @dev Disables a voting strategy on the module
 /// @param prevStrategy Strategy that pointed to the strategy to be removed in the linked list
 /// @param strategy Strategy to be removed
-/// @notice This can only be called by the owner seeleModule.disableStrategy(address prevStrategy, address strategy)
+/// @notice This can only be called by the owner UsulModule.disableStrategy(address prevStrategy, address strategy)

 /// @dev Returns if a strategy is enabled
-/// @return True if the strategy is enabled seeleModule.isStrategyEnabled(address _strategy)
+/// @return True if the strategy is enabled UsulModule.isStrategyEnabled(address _strategy)

 /// @dev Returns array of strategy.
 /// @param start Start of the page.
 /// @param pageSize Maximum number of strategy that should be returned.
 /// @return array Array of strategy.
-/// @return next Start of the next page. seeleModule.getStrategiesPaginated(address start, uint256 pageSize)
+/// @return next Start of the next page.
+UsulModule.getStrategiesPaginated(address start, uint256 pageSize)

 /// @dev Returns true if a proposal transaction by index is exectuted.
 /// @param proposalId the proposal to inspect.
 /// @param index the transaction to inspect.
 /// @return boolean.
-seeleModule.isTxExecuted(uint256 proposalId, uint256 index)
+UsulModule.isTxExecuted(uint256 proposalId, uint256 index)

 /// @dev Returns the hash of a transaction in a proposal.
 /// @param proposalId the proposal to inspect.
 /// @param index the transaction to inspect.
 /// @return transaction hash.
-seeleModule.getTxHash(uint256 proposalId, uint256 index)
+UsulModule.getTxHash(uint256 proposalId, uint256 index)

 /// @dev Submits a new proposal.
 /// @param txHashes an array of hashed transaction data to execute
 /// @param votingStrategy the voting strategy to be used with this proposal
-/// @param data any extra data to pass to the voting strategy seeleModule.submitProposal(
+/// @param data any extra data to pass to the voting strategy UsulModule.submitProposal(
     bytes32[] memory txHashes,
     address votingStrategy,
     bytes memory data